barak-enso/post-apocalypse/README.md

 # Post Apocalypse
-Post Apocalypse is a tool for researching postMessage communication, it allows you to track, explore and exploit postMessages vulnerabilities, with abilities to replay messages sent between windows of any attached browser.
+Post Apocalypse is a tool for researching postMessage communication, it allows you to track, explore and exploit postMessages vulnerabilities, with many abilities, like replay messages sent between windows of any attached browser.

 ![alt tag](https://raw.githubusercontent.com/gourarie/post-apocalypse/master/images/posta.png)